 In a real estate litigation case, your assets are at issue.
 You want a lawyer who understands money.
 Be wary of “cheap” lawyers who will accept your entire case for a minimum of $2,500.00 for your case when your case is replete with complex issues.
 The initial retainer does not fund the entire case, and many times, these lawyers enter a case with no long-term commitment to you.
 In fact, their limited involvement can harm you in the long run.
 Pay a cheap roofer for a “cheap patch job” and your roof will collapse in the next rainstorm.
 When you finally pay a professional roofer, they will charge you more than they would have originally charged you, just to undo the damage from a cheap patch job.

 You get what you pay for.
 If a firm or lawyer is willing to commit several hours delivering “free legal advice,” they must be lacking clients or experience.
 Remember a lawyer’s time is his stock and trade.
-Reputation and experience lawyer’s charge for their time in return for valuable knowledge and expertise.
-And there is a comfort in knowing that you are getting what you paid for.
+Reputation and experienced lawyers charge for their time in return for valuable knowledge and expertise.
+And there is comfort in knowing that you are getting what you paid for.
 Contact our office today to speak with an attorney about your real estate litigation matter.